 This is a good, old English-style London broil recipe that has lots of flavors and will produce a tender cut of steak.
 Marinating is key for a tender and delicious finished product.

 - 1 1/2 to 2 pounds/680 to 900 kg. flank steak

 - 1/4 cup/60 mL beef broth

 - 2 tablespoons/30 mL minced fresh parsley

 - 1 tablespoon/15 mL minced scallion tops

 - 1 1/2 teaspoons/7.5 mL sea salt

-Preheat grill for high heat.
+- Preheat grill for high heat.
 Remove steak from bag and discard marinade.
-Grill steak about 5-6 minutes on each side.
-Once cooked to desired doneness, remove steak from grill, let rest for 8-10 minutes.
+Grill steak about 5 to 6 minutes on each side.
+Once cooked to desired doneness, remove steak from grill, let rest for 8 to 10 minutes.
 Cut into thin strips and serve with sauce on top.